GenericMappingTools/gmt/INSTALL.md

     # Install tools for building AUR packages
     sudo pacman -S base-devel

-    # Use git command to clone Non-official AUR repo of gmt
+    # Use git command to clone non-official AUR repo of gmt
     # here's two options, **you just have to clone one of them**
     # If you encounter some problems in those repo
     # you can report to the authors first, or choose another one to clone